debraysimon/tpxle-doc/docs/AbeewayRefGuide/uplink-messages/event/readme.md

 -   0x03: **BLE connected**: Sent when a tracker is bonded and BLE connected to a mobile or a tablet
 -   0x04: **BLE disconnected**: Sent when a tracker is bonded and BLE disconnected to a mobile or a tablet
 -   0x05: **Temperature information** message: if the temperature monitoring is activated (the parameter *temperature_high* or *temperature_low* is set), this event message is sent when there is a state change in the temperature (normal to alert or alert to normal) or it can be sent instead of a geolocation message if the geolocation is cancelled due to *temperature_action* parameter.
 (Refer to the section [Temperature monitoring](../../functioning/temperature-monitoring/readme.md) for more details)
--   0x06: **BLE bond deleted**: Sent when the bond is deleted on the tracker (it is sent even if the tracker was not bonded before the command)
+-   0x06: **BLE bond deleted**: Sent when the bond is deleted on the tracker (it is sent even if the tracker was not bonded before the command to remove BLE bond was sent to the tracker)
 -   0x07: **SOS start** message: The tracker enters in SOS
 -   0x08: **SOS stop** message: The tracker leaves the SOS
 -   0x09: **Angle detection** event